-- (4) Covered parties must demonstrate compliance by submitting: - (a) GHG reporting data under chapter 173-441 WAC; - (b) ERUs under WAC 173-442-120; or - (c) A combination of (a) and (b) of this subsection that achieves a level meeting the compliance obligation. - (5) A covered party must document compliance consistent with the requirements in WAC 173-442-210. - (6) Regulatory order. - (a) By January 30 of the second year of a covered party's first compliance period, Ecology will issue a regulatory order establishing emission reduction requirements for each covered party consistent with their emission reduction pathway. - (b) The emission reduction requirement established for the compliance period ending in 2035 must continue to be met for all following compliance periods. - (c) Ecology must assign GHG emission reduction requirements to each covered party with a baseline GHG emissions value greater than or equal to 70,000 MT CO2e per year, or when requested by a voluntary party.

-- (d) The regulatory order establishes the following: - (i) The baseline GHG emissions value for the: - (A) Covered party determined through WAC 173-442-050; or - (B) EITE covered party determined through WAC 173-442-070; and - (ii) Emission reduction requirements for each compliance period consistent with WAC 173-442-060 and this section.
+- (4) Covered parties must demonstrate compliance by submitting: - (a) GHG reporting data under chapter 173-441 WAC; - (b) ERUs under WAC 173-442-120; or - (c) A combination of (a) and (b) of this subsection that achieves a level meeting the compliance obligation. - (5) A covered party must document compliance consistent with the requirements in WAC 173-442-210. - (6) Regulatory order. - (a) By January 30 of the second year of a covered party's first compliance period, ecology will issue a regulatory order establishing emission reduction requirements for each covered party consistent with their emission reduction pathway. - (b) The emission reduction requirement established for the compliance period ending in 2035 must continue to be met for all following compliance periods. - (c) Ecology must assign GHG emission reduction requirements to each covered party with a baseline GHG emissions value greater than or equal to 70,000 MT $\rm CO_2e$ per year, or when requested by a voluntary party. - (d) The regulatory order establishes the following: - (i) The baseline GHG emissions value for the: - (A) Covered party determined through WAC 173-442-050; or - (B) EITE covered party determined through WAC 173-442-070; and - (ii) Emission reduction requirements for each compliance period consistent with WAC 173-442-060 or 173-442-070; and this section.

 WAC 173-442-210 Compliance report.

-- (1) Each covered party must submit a compliance report: - (a) In a format prescribed by Ecology; - (b) That includes verification complying with WAC 173-442-220; and - (c) By the deadline in WAC 173-442-250. - (2) The covered party is solely responsible for ensuring that Ecology receives its compliance report by the deadlines. - (3) The compliance report must contain the following information: - (a) Record of ERUs generated. - (i) The record of each ERU generated must include: - (A) The source of each ERU(s). - (B) The source of the emissions data or computational method used to generate each ERU. - (C) The vintage year of each ERU. - (ii) The record may cover a distinct ERU or a block of ERUs from an identical source. - (b) Record of ERUs banked.
-The record of ERUs banked must include: - (i) Vintage year of the ERU. - (ii) Origin of the ERU.
+(1) Each covered party must submit a compliance report:

+- (a) In a format prescribed by ecology; - (b) That includes verification complying with WAC 173-442-220; and - (c) By the deadline in WAC 173-442-250. - (2) The covered party is solely responsible for ensuring that ecology receives its compliance report by the deadlines. - (3) The compliance report must contain the following information: - (a) Record of ERUs generated. - (i) The record of each ERU generated must include: - (A) The source of each ERU(s). - (B) The source of the emissions data or computational method used to generate each ERU. - (C) The vintage year of each ERU.